ivanpaulovich/blog/content/post/how-to-implement-clean-architecture.md

 > We don't need a SQL Server or a running Web Server to gather user feedback on the business rules.

-To design a rigid and coupled software architecture is too easy!
-Simple begin by configuring the database, the web server, the frameworks then in the remaining time implement the business rules.
+To design a tightly coupled architecture you just need to begin with configuring the database, the web server, the frameworks then in the remaining time implementing the business rules.

 > With so many moving parts we fail to get the real user feedback!
 Worse... it will fail slowly.